broadinstitute/CellBender/cellbender/remove_background/tests/benchmarking/README.md

 ### Datasets from the paper

-To re-run the datasets that were analyzed in the CellBender paper, try running
+To re-run the datasets that were analyzed in the CellBender paper, plus several other interesting benchmarks, try running

 ```console
 ./run_usual_benchmarks.sh b9d2953c76c538d13549290bd986af4e6a1780d5